Italy business lobby head against second Monti government

 ROME Italy needs a strong political government, not another technocrat administration when Prime Minister Mario Monti's term ends in the spring, the head of the country's main employers' confederation said on Sunday.

-"I think we have to respect the election result," Alfano said in an interview with Sky Italia television channel.

-"How would a second Monti government come about?
-It's technically unexplainable.
-I find it hard to imagine an election campaign in a western democracy in which there is a real candidate, for the left, and a virtual candidate on the other side because he doesn't want to run for the job."

-Confindustria President Squinzi has often been critical of Monti, a stance he renewed in Sunday's interview when he called his reform to increase labor market flexibility "a wasted opportunity."
+The Confindustria president has often been critical of Monti, a stance he renewed in Sunday's interview when he called his reform to increase labour market flexibility "a wasted opportunity."

-However, while Squinzi leads Italy's largest business lobby it is far from clear if his view represents most of its members.
+However, while Squinzi leads Italy's largest business lobby it is far from clear if his view represents that of most its members.

 Earlier this month more than 80 percent of 137 bankers, businessmen and senior academics attending an annual conference in northern Italy said they would like Monti to carry on, according to a survey by the Italian news agency Radiocor.